chuyizhang23/American-presidency/Chapter 1.md

 The Constitution was to address the flaws of the Articles of Confederation because to have a headless state was perhaps to leave space for anarchy to occur.

 Debates about the executive branch at the Convention:

-> A national Executive must also be provided.
-I have scarcely ventured as yet to form my own opinion either of the manner in which it ought to be constituted or of the authorities with which it ought to be cloathed.
+"A national Executive must also be provided.
+I have scarcely ventured as yet to form my own opinion either of the manner in which it ought to be constituted or of the authorities with which it ought to be cloathed."
 (From James Madison to George Washington, 16 April 1787)

 ### Federalists v.
 Anti-Federalists